antarestrader/Updater/README.markdown

 The core of Updater is placing Jobs on the queue to be run.
 Jobs are scheduled using methods on the `Updater::Update` class.
+Please see the rdoc entry for `Updater::Update#at` for more details.
 The following methods can be used to schedule jobs:
 * `at(time, target, method, args, options)`: Schedules a job to run at a given time
 * `in(delay, target, method, args, options)`: Schedules a job to run after a given interval
 * `immidiate(target, method, args, options)`: Schedules a job to run immidiatly.

 **target**: is the object (class or instance) that the method will be called on.